 Generally, broker non-votes occur when shares held by a broker in "street name" for a beneficial owner are not voted with respect to a particular proposal because the broker (1) has not received voting instructions from the beneficial owner and (2) lacks discretionary voting power to vote those shares.
 A broker is entitled to vote shares held for a beneficial owner on routine matters, such as the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm, without instructions from the beneficial owner of those shares.
-On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner of non-routine matters, such as the election of directors or the approval of an amendment to our certificate of incorporation to reflect new Delaware law provisions regarding exculpation of officers, and will have no effect on the election of directors.
+On the other hand, absent instructions from the beneficial owner of such shares, a broker is not entitled to vote shares held for a beneficial owner on non-routine matters, such as the election of directors or the approval of an amendment to our certificate of incorporation to reflect new Delaware law provisions regarding exculpation of officers.
+Broker non-votes will have the same effect as a vote against the proposal regarding an amendment to our certificate of incorporation to reflect new Delaware law provisions regarding exculpation of officers, and will have no effect on the election of directors.
 We do not expect any broker non-votes on the proposal to ratify the appointment of Ernst & Young LLP.